 425. Advanced Topics in Environmental Science 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 Selected advanced topics in environmental sciences.
 Current scientific literature is used for a source of information.
 This course may be repeated once under a different subtitle.
+This course along with ENS 490 will meet the Capstone experience requirement.
 Prerequisites: C- or better in MTH 121, BIO 124, ENS 101, CHM 111 and 112; junior or senior standing or permission of the instructor.
-(Fall, even-odd years)
+(Spring, odd-even years)

-490. Capstone in Environmental Science and Sustainability 1 credit hour.
-Recitation: 1.
-Laboratory: 0.
-Alternative Mode: 0.
+$\textbf{490.
+Capstone in Environmental Science and Sustainability} \ 1 \ credit \ hour. \ Recitation: \ 1. \ Laboratory: \ 0. \ Alternative \ Mode: \ 0.$

 This course is required of all Environmental Science and Sustainability majors.
 Students will design and conduct an independent research project that expands on ideas or projects covered in one of the upper level major courses.
 Students will share both literature, field, and lab results in seminar format, culminating in a final research paper and oral presentation.
 This course fulfills the Senior Capstone requirement.
-Corequisite: one of the following ENS courses: 310, 315, 320, 425.
+Prerequisite: completion or concurrent enrollment in at least one of the following: ENS 310, 315, 320, 425.
+[Fall]